vt-idiot/JAV-VR-JSON/README.md

 # Issues
 ## I added one of your bundles and it broke XBVR!
 I can't go past that scene in the Web UI!
 I probably screwed up the image links or left a quotation mark unescaped and just manually corrected it in main.db.
 Open an issue and tell me which scene it was and I'll fix it.
-Re-importing the bundle after that will unbork the Web UI.
+Re-importing the fixed bundle with the "Overwrite existing data" option enabled should unbork the Web UI without requiring you to manually edit main.db.
 ## Can you add x, y, or z scene?
 No
 ## But my JAVfu is in it...